782618297/io_scene_scs/Global-Settings.md

-Global Settings hold common settings too whole SCS Blender Tools addon and are defined per-machine not per-blender file like any other properties in Blender.
+Global Settings hold common settings to whole SCS Blender Tools addon and are defined per-machine not per-blender file like any other properties in Blender.

 `NOTE: Altered items are written to the settings file (config.txt) immediately, so the next time you start Blender all the settings will be preserved, even if application experience crash.`